huggingface/datasets/datasets/lama/README.md

 * sub_label: the subject label
 * obj_label: the object label that is being predicted
 * masked_sentence: The masked sentence used to probe, with the object word replaced with [MASK]
-* negated: same as above, except [MASK] should predict something that is not the object word.
+* negated: same as above, except [MASK] is replaced by something that is not the object word. negated may be missing and replaced with empty strings.

 The google_re config has the following fields:

 * uuid: the id
 * pred: the predicate
-* sub: the subject
+* sub: the subject. subj may be missing and replaced with an empty string.
-* obj: the object
+* obj: the object. obj may be missing and replaced with an empty string.
 * evidences: flattened json string that provides evidence for predicate. parse this json string to get more 'snippet' information.
 * judgments: data about judgments
 * sub_q: unknown